coryodaniel/talks/beam-n-k8s/slides/presentation.md

 ^ And when I deploy, kubernetes will burst 50% of a new replica set.
 ^ The red box is the old replicaset ID, and the green box is the new replicaset ID

-^ Now, since I have 0 as my maxUnavailable, this means two things.
+^ Now, since I have 0 as my maxUnavailable, this means two things:
 1. My application should continue to be able to serve as much traffic since I'm not losing a pod
 2. _BUT_ if the cluster is low on resources, my bursted pods might not be able to be scheduled, so its important to keep that in mind when tuning maxSurge, maxUnavailable